Skip to content

 Limoges (1 hour), Dordogne

 Chateau la Durantie is a Duke's 1840 residence in the Dordogne, around an hour from Limoges.
-High ceilings and valuable antiques run through the house, which has been renovated to a exacting standard.
-Twenty-one bedrooms sleep 40 on site across five hectares, and the property hosts up to 150 seated guests with full sole use.
-Venue hire starts at €18,000.
+High ceilings and valuable antiques run through the house, which has been renovated to an exacting standard.
+It seats 150 for dinner beneath high ceilings, with twenty-one bedrooms sleeping 40 across the five-hectare park.
+From €18,000.

 Why We Love It